-A majority of the members of the Institute, assembled at any duly called meeting of the Institute at which a quorum is present, may direct that the President submit any question to the entire membership for a vote by mail.
-Any resolution enacted in such a mail ballot by two-thirds of the members voting shall be declared by the President a resolution of the membership and shall be binding, if not inconsistent with these by-laws, upon the Council, the Board of Directors, committees, officers and staff.
-Mail ballots shall be valid and counted only if received within sixty days after date of the mailing of ballot forms from the office of the Institute.
+A majority of the members of the Institute, assembled at any duly called corporate meeting of the Institute at which a quorum is present may direct that the President Chairman of the Board submit any question to the entire membership for a vote by mail.
+Any resolution enacted in such a mail ballot by two-thirds of the members voting shall be declared by the President Chairman of the Board a resolution of the membership and shall be binding, if not inconsistent with these bylaws, upon the Council, the Board of Directors, committees, boards, divisions, officers, and staff.
+Mail ballots shall be valid and counted only if received within sixty days after date of the mailing of ballot forms. from the office of the Institute.